MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/using-xbox-live/auth/xal-sign-in.md

 Each of the three scenarios require you to vary your approach to sign-in.

 If you're not sure what scenario you are using, you can use the `XalGetMaxUsers` function to check whether it is a single-user authentication (SUA) or MUA scenario.
-If the max users parameter returns 1, it is a single-user authentication scenario.
+If the "max users" parameter returns 1, it is a single-user authentication scenario.

+## Checking whether soft or hard SUA is used

 To distinguish between soft and hard SUA, you can check for the presence of `XalSignOutUserAsync`, as follows: